 Potential Sites and Implementation Method: Based on the proposed locational/frontage requirements, there are currently five properties without development approvals that are of sufficient size to accommodate the proposed minimum size of 30 acres.
-These are depicted in Exhibits 2 and 3 and listed below:
+These are depicted in Exhibits 2 and 3.and listed below:

 Location/Frontage: Parcel Size Boynton Beach Blvd.
 North of Boynton Beach, west of Turnpike 47.22 South of Boynton Beach, west of Turnpike 92.42 South of Boynton Beach, west of Turnpike 39.4 Atlantic Ave.
-North of Atlantic, west of Turnpike 50.14 South of Atlantic, east of Half Mile 39.77 and of OO A FILIA Association and to MILITERS SPINE AND COOK 268.95 Total
+North of Atlantic, west of Turnpike 50.14 South of Atlantic, east of Half Mile 39.77 ant to MILL transmitted New 2024 268.95 Total